MH-LIKHON/MP3-Brainery/README.md

 ---

+### Security Testing
+- The project was scanned using Bandit for security vulnerabilities.
+- No critical security issues were found in the project's source code.
+- Some warnings originated from third-party dependencies but do not affect the project's functionality.

+---

 ### Validation Testing

 All critical pages and associated stylesheets were validated using W3C tools to ensure compliance with modern web standards: